Doc Snow writes about climate science and many other topics.

 Truthfully, in many cases, we don’t have 'proof.'
 Strictly, science does not deal in proof but in disproof—the usual scientific model is to create a hypothesis, then do everything possible to show that that hypothesis is false.
 If it survives, then it is deemed to be true—until someone can think of a new test to disprove it, at least.

 But this is not a very reasonable approach to managing risk.
 Suppose you have a balanced household budget, but you want a new car.
 What 'proof' do you have that an additional expenditure of $250 a month will cause you to go broke—until, that is, you actually do?

 We humans also tend to discount future risk.
 Consider the case of smoking.
 How many folks fail to be motivated to quit by the prospect of lung cancer ‘someday?’

 Or consider Miami.
-It’s in great danger of inundation; 'business as usual' will create temperatures comparable to the Pliocene period of 3-5 million years ago.
+It’s in great danger of inundation; 'business as usual' will create temperatures comparable to the Pliocene period of three to five million years ago.
 Accordingly, sea levels then were 10 to 40 meters higher.
-Such levels would submerge Miami, and indeed large chunks of Florida.
+Such levels would submerge Miami and, indeed, large chunks of Florida.

 A key finding: